There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Every time I go on a trip, big or small, I always come home with a million little tickets, business cards, and maps.
 I never knew what to do with them until one day I was perusing good old Pinterest when I came across this.

 I thought, “this is perfect!”
-So off I went to Jo Anns to find myself a shadow box, or four, to finally make something from Pinterest.
-I had more faith in this since it’s pretty straightforward as opposed to DIY wall string art stuff.
-I now have like, 15 of them for different countries and a couple states.
+So off I went to Jo Ann Fabric to find myself a shadow box, or four, to finally make something from Pinterest.
+I had more faith in this than almost everything else I’ve made from it since it’s pretty straightforward as opposed to DIY wall string art stuff.
+I now have like, 15 of them for different countries and a few states.

-I think these are a fun way to show off all the little stuff that you’re not quite sure what to do with.
-It’s a pretty easy project and I want to share with you how I make them.
+I think DIY shadow boxes are a fun way to show off all the little stuff that you’re not quite sure what to do with.
+It’s a pretty easy project and I want to share with you how to make a travel shadow box.
 First off, gather your supplies.

 - Xacto Knife